Meatclump/HGather/hgather/README.md

 # HGather
 This is a simple dig tracker for FFXI.
 This addon works with Ashita v4.

+Modified by Meatclump to add fallback setting for use with \<lastst\>

 ## Commands
 /hgather or /hgather editor - Opens the configuration menu